-READING, Pa., June 14, 2017 /PRNewswire/ -- Metropolitan Edison Company (Met-Ed), a subsidiary of FirstEnergy Corp.
-(NYSE: FE), has hired 22 recent graduates of the company's utility worker training program as part of its ongoing efforts to enhance reliability for customers in its eastern Pennsylvania service territory.
+READING, Pa., June 14, 2018 /PRNewswire/ -- Metropolitan Edison Company (Met-Ed), a subsidiary of FirstEnergy Corp.
+(NYSE: FE), has hired 25 graduates of the company's utility worker training program as part of its ongoing efforts to enhance reliability for customers in its eastern Pennsylvania service area.

-The new employees include 13 line workers and three substation electricians that represent the first graduating class since the Power Systems Institute (PSI) training program was reinstituted by FirstEnergy at Reading Area Community College (RACC) in Reading, Pa., in 2014.
+The new employees include 15 line workers and 10 substation electricians who are recent graduates of the company's Power Systems Institute (PSI), a utility worker training partnership with Reading Area Community College (RACC) in Reading, Pa.

-In addition, six current Met-Ed employees making a career change also completed the PSI program, with two being added as line workers and four as substation electricians.
+In addition, four current Met-Ed employees making a career change also completed the PSI substation electrician program at RACC.

-"The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said Ed Shuttleworth, regional president of Met-Ed.
-"By teaming with our veteran linemen and substation personnel, these new employees will help ensure reliable service for our customers, now and in the future."
+"The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said Ed Shuttleworth., regional president of Met-Ed.
+"By teaming with our veteran linemen and substation personnel, these new employees will help ensure safe and reliable electric service for our customers, now and in the future."

-The new Met-Ed lines employees listed by work location, with their hometowns, are:
+The new lines employees listed by work location, with their hometowns are:

-The new Met-Ed substation employees listed by work location, with their hometowns, are:
+The new substation employees listed by work location, with their hometowns are:

 PSI is an award-winning, two-year educational program originally developed by FirstEnergy in 2000 to help prepare the company's next generation of utility line and substation workers.

-The PSI students split time between classes at Reading Area Community College completing academic course work, with the remainder of the week spent at a Met-Ed training facility in Reading.
+The PSI curriculum for lines and substation employees requires two-and-a-half days each week spent at Reading Area Community College completing academic course work, with the remainder of the week spent at a Met-Ed training facility in Reading.
 All students focus on safe work practices and procedures in the electrical environment.
 The graduates earned an associate of applied science degree in Electric Utility Technology.

-Since the program's inception, FirstEnergy has hired nearly 1,500 line and substation personnel who completed PSI programs in Maryland, West Virginia, Ohio, Pennsylvania and New Jersey.
+Since the program's inception, FirstEnergy has hired about 1,300 line and 420 substation personnel who completed PSI programs in Maryland, West Virginia, Ohio, Pennsylvania and New Jersey.

 For information about how to enroll in the PSI program, call 1-800-829-6801, or go to www.firstenergycorp.com/psi.